Get Set to Take Your Next Step!

 <span id="kctcs">KCTCS Course-by-Course Equivalency</span>

-Many of UC’s baccalaureate programs are designed to be a seamless pathway from associate degrees.
+Many of Cumberlands bachelor degree programs are designed as a seamless pathway from associate degrees.
 UC wants you to receive credit for what you have earned.
 Here are a few highlights to UC’s transfer policy in relation to KCTCS students.

 ALL applicable KCTCS credits will transfer!